 Tip #3: Customize Your Own Wood Filler

-As we mentioned, wood fillers are easy to DIY.
+As I mentioned, wood fillers are easy to DIY.
 You can make them with typical materials at the workshop, like sawdust and a strong wood glue.
 Mix them well on a paper plate or container to build the filler’s consistency.

 Tip #4: Tint Your Wood Filler

 To achieve a seamless match between the filler and the wood’s grain, another option I’d recommend is incorporating color into the solution.

 However, it is crucial to verify the compatibility of the coloring pigment with the solvent substance in your filler to ensure proper blending.
 Otherwise, the pigment and filler may not mix effectively.